jonmadethis/site-crawler-screenshot-taker/README.md

-# capture.js — Authenticated Site Crawler & Screenshot Tool
+# Site Crawler Screenshot Taker — Authenticated Site Crawler & Screenshot Tool

 A Node.js tool that logs into a website, crawls every reachable page automatically, and captures screenshots at desktop, tablet, and mobile viewports.
 Built for redesign workflows where you need accurate screenshots of every page without manual capture.